thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Monday, 11 July 2022
+### Daily Rundown on Tuesday, 12 July 2022

-- The average temperature today is 27.19˚C;
+- The average temperature today is 25.32˚C;
-- With highs of 28.17˚C and lows of 15.56˚C.
+- With highs of 25.32˚C and lows of 17.41˚C.
-- You can expect scattered clouds for the day.
+- You can expect overcast clouds for the day.

 <!-- weather_marker ends -->